leolyliu/CORE4D-Instructions/benchmarks/motion_forecasting/MDM_InterDiff/README.md

-The code is developed based on [InterDiff: Generating 3D Human-Object Interactions with Physics-Informed Diffusion](https://github.com/Sirui-Xu/InterDiff)
+The code is developed based on [InterDiff: Generating 3D Human-Object Interactions with Physics-Informed Diffusion](https://github.com/Sirui-Xu/InterDiff), and is tested on Ubuntu 20.04 with NVIDIA Geforce RTX 3090.

 ## Environment Setup